DAP2022/DataScienceTrainingCurriculum/Biostatistics/README.md

 # Statistics Pipeline

-** These are three courses that provide the statistical training offered by The Jackson Laboratory as part of their Data Science Curriculum**
+** These are three courses that provide the foundational statistical training offered by The Jackson Laboratory as part of their Data Science Curriculum **

 Statistics provides a framework for weighing and evaluating EVIDENCE.
 It is applied epistemology.
 Bayes’ and frequentist statistics bring slightly different philosophies to the table: Bayes is a quantification of personal